lixiaochen0218/albums/README.md

 ### Albums Project
 Shows a list of album titles returned by http://jsonplaceholder.typicode.com/albums with the name of the user the album belongs to.
-When the album is clicked, show itÕs photos returned by http://jsonplaceholder.typicode.com/photos as thumbnails.
+When the album is clicked, show its photos returned by http://jsonplaceholder.typicode.com/photos as thumbnails.
 When a thumbnail is clicked, the full sized photo should be displayed.

 ## Available Scripts